Btibert3/prismaticR/README.md

+**UPDATE** Prismatic has shut down, so this package no longer will work.
+Read more about it [here](http://venturebeat.com/2015/12/11/prismatic-is-shutting-down-its-news-app-for-ios-android-and-web-on-december-20/)

 # About

 This is a very basic R package to interface with Prismatic's Topic Graph API.
 This is also my first R package, so I am sure that there are many things that can be improved.
 To learn more about how to create your own R packages, these are two resources to get your started:

 1. [Writing an R Package by Hillary Parker](http://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/)
 2. [Hadley's Book on R Packages](http://r-pkgs.had.co.nz/)
+3.

 ## The API